ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You can install multiple instances of this service as needed.

 **Availability**: This service is available only to instances that are deployed in V1.9 or later releases.

+## Technical specifications for F5 on IBM Cloud

+The following components are included with the F5 on {{site.data.keyword.cloud_notm}} service:

+### Virtual machines
+* Two virtual machines (VMs) with all options available.
+* 2, 4, or 8 vCPUs per virtual machine depending on the licensing option.
+* 4, 8, or 16 GB RAM per virtual machine depending on the licensing option.

+### Networking
+* Private Virtual Extensible LAN (VXLAN) for HA synchronization.
+* Access to Traffic Management Shell (TMSH) and Management Console via private management network.

+### Licenses and fees
+License fees for each VM are applied to each billing cycle depending on the licensing option (Good, Better, or Best) and the selected bandwidth.

+**Important:** You cannot change the licensing level after service installation.
+To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.

 ## Considerations when installing F5 on IBM Cloud